-If you let your site expire, any Squarespace domains connected to your site will become parking pages.
+If you let your site expire, any active Squarespace Domains connected to your site will redirect to a parking page.
 If you have a G Suite by Google subscription, you can continue managing these email addresses through your parking page.

 My site expired.
 Can I reactivate it?

 My payment went through, but my site is still down.

 If your payment was processed successfully, but your site is still down, this could be related to your domain.